-1 a The program appual plan: 1 2 The program annual plan; Management plan; 2 Management plan; Stoff dovelopment plan; 4 Staff development plan; Employer marketing and ich development plan; and 5 Employer marketing and job development plan; and Technology plan • Technology plan.
-6 7 Program recognition and visibility are crucial to achieving a shared vision and accomplishing the goals of the IAC Model.
-Proceeded activities and outstanding individual accomplishing the goals 8 of the JAG Model.
+4 1 The program annual plan; 2 Management plan; Otaff class langement slave 3 Staff development plan; Business marketing and ish development plan; and 4 Business marketing and job development plan; and 5 o Technology plan.
+6 Program recognition and visibility are crucial to achieving a shared vision and accomplishing the goals 7 8 of the JAG Model.
 Press releases about program activities and outstanding individual accomplishments shall be placed in the newspapers, radio, internet, television and other appropriate media outlets.
-9 Events and Conferences: 10 JMG hosts two annual conferences: 11 IGNITE Montana, held in April 12 LEADERSHIP, held in October 13 JMG professional development 14 Winter Training, held in February 15 Summer Training, held in August 16 Site Verification Visits 17 • Fall, held in October 18 Spring, held in May 19 JAG Program Requirements and Expected Outcomes: 20 The JMG program will adhere the JAG Model requirements in developing the JMG state program and will 21 meet expected outcomes.
+9 Events and Conferences: 10 JMG hosts two annual conferences: 11 IGNITE Montana, held in April 12 LEADERSHIP, held in October 13 JMG professional development 14 Winter Training, held in February 15 Summer Training, held in August 16 Site Verification Visits 17 18 Spring, held in May 19 JAG Program Requirements and Expected Outcomes: 20 The JMG program will adhere the JAG Model requirements in developing the JMG state program and will 21 meet expected outcomes.
 The JAG Model program components are: 22 Oversight Board 23 Establish an oversight board with members who are the key leaders in business, 24 government, education, labor and community that is committed and willing to accept 25 personal responsibility for the success of the JAG model.
 The oversight board shall hold 26 staff JMG staff accountable for the performance outcomes of the program.
 27 Program Management 28 The integrity, support and positive outcomes of the JAG Model rely heavily on the quality 29 and professionalism that each program manager provides to the program.
 Program 30 managers are responsible for the performance management by looking at what results 31 were achieved and how they were achieved.
 32 Program Staff 33 Career Specialists who are willing and capable of implementing the JAG Model for a fully 34 accredited JMG program.
 35 Student Selection 36 Students are selected by an advisory board made up of school administrative staff, 37 counselors and Career Specialists to form a committee within the school or community 38 setting to target students who would benefit from the skills offered in a JMG program.
 39 Student Load 40 Barriers, student grade, TABE test and maturity levels, availability and commitment level 41 of the Career Specialist, funding sources and other local factors will be considered when 42 determining the size of a JMG program.
 The minimum class size is six students.
 43 Professional Association 44 Each JMG program will have a student-led organization called the Montana Career 45 Association (MCA).
 The MCA is the framework in which the competencies of the JAG 46 Model is delivered.
 47 Competency Attainment